spacotto/Born2beRoot/srcs/vm-storage-architecture.md

 [select-sda]

 >[!NOTE]
->Now that we have created our primary partition, we can select it from the partition overview list (`pri/log`).
+>Now that we have created our partition table, we can select `pri/log` from the disk partition overview.

 ### 2.2 Create a Primary Partition (`sda1`)
 [allocate-sda1]